oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_threat_intelligence_indicator_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>A map of relationship name (string) to IndicatorRelationship (related entities and supporting data).
-This provides generic storage for relationships between indicators or other entities.</div>
+                                            <div>A map of relationships between the indicator and other entities.
+Each relationship has a name (string), related entity, and attribution (supporting data).</div>
                                             <div>Returned for get operation</div>
                                         <br/>
                                                         </td>